croyleje/lsp-default.nvim/doc/md/lsp.md

 To know more about the available bindings inside the floating window of Mason press `g?`.

-If you need to customize mason.nvim make sure you do it before calling the lsp-zero module.
+If you need to customize mason.nvim make sure you do it before calling the lsp-default module.

 ```lua
 require('mason').setup({